 Yes, there is still a chance for teams to win awards in other categories even if they do not make it to the finals.

 4. When will the Top 100 teams results be announced?

 Top 100 teams who are advancing to the Robot Game finals will be notified via text messages, email and website by 15 March (Fri) at 1400hrs.
 Teams who did not advance to the finals are welcomed to spectate the event and award ceremony on 16 March(Sat).

 5. Where is the challenge held and when will the team schedule be released?

-The Challenge will be held at Canadian Internation School (Lakeside campus) for all 3 days and team schedule will be released on the website by mid-February 2018 once registration officially ends.
+The Challenge will be held at Canadian Internation School (Lakeside campus) for all 3 days and team schedule will be released on the website by mid-February 2019.

 6. When is the last day for registration?

 Registration closes 25 February 2019

 7. Will there be photography and/or videography at the tournament?

 Duck Leaning (DL) reserves the right to use any photograph/video taken at any event sponsored by DL, without the expressed written permission of those included in the photograph/video.
 DL may use the photograph/video in publications or other media material produced, used or contracted by DL including but not limited to: brochures, invitations, books, newspapers, magazines, television, websites, etc.